Story of Seasons: Growing crops

 Crops are the primary source of income in Story of Seasons.
-In order for crops to grow the player must first clear the field from weeds, rocks, boulders, branches, and stumps.
+In order for crops to grow the player must first clear the field of weeds, rocks, boulders, branches, and stumps.
 Then with a clear field, they must take their hoe and till the soil.
 Next, they choose the seeds that they wish to grow and sow them where the soil is tilled.
 The player must continue to water the crop daily, but it isn't required on a rainy day, and as time goes on the crop will be ready for harvesting.
 The player must find optimal planting, watering and harvesting patterns.
 They also must consider the cost, sell price, number of harvests and growth time of the various produce available before planting.
 Each season has different crops available for planting, though in most games nothing may be planted in winter, and in Harvest Moon crops could not be planted in fall.
 In some games, a greenhouse or basement can be used during the winter to grow crops.

 Turnips, potatoes, tomatoes and corn are staple crops of the series, introduced in the first game.
 Since then, other games have introduced new crops, such as cabbage, carrots, onions, strawberries, sweet potatoes, pumpkins, rice, pineapples, cucumbers and more.
 Grass may also be grown and harvested as animal fodder.

 Ranching livestock

 The secondary source of income in the games is purchasing, caring for, and raising livestock.
 Livestock may produce products which may be sold on a daily basis.
 Giving animals attention will increase their affection towards the player and may increase the quality of their products.
 Neglecting the animals' needs may lead to sickness and even death.

 The first Harvest Moon only had cows and chickens, which were housed in a barn and chicken coop and fed the same fodder.
 Milk and eggs could both be sold, as well as the animals themselves.
 Later titles introduced sheep and a separate feed for chickens, as well as machines that could change milk into cheese, eggs into mayonnaise, and wool into yarn.
 The more recent games allow the player to also raise ducks, goats, alpacas and differently-colored cows.
-In Harvest Moon: Tree of Tranquility silkworms and ostriches were introduced to the series, and the new game also enabled players to befriend wild animals and persuade them to live on their farm.
+In Harvest Moon: Tree of Tranquility, silkworms and ostriches were introduced to the series, and the new game also enabled players to befriend wild animals and persuade them to live on their farm.

 Animals are also able to reproduce.
 Eggs can be placed in an incubator to hatch a chick in a few days, while giving a cow or sheep a Miracle Potion will impregnate them.
 Buying and breeding multiple horses was introduced in Harvest Moon 3 GBC for Game Boy Color and continued in Harvest Moon: Magical Melody, Harvest Moon: Tree of Tranquility and Harvest Moon: Animal Parade.